codurance/site/_posts/2018-08-17-the-functional-style-part-2.md

 which yields **XIV**, fourteen.

-In part 1 I said that programming without ever reassigning the value of a symbol could lead to an explosion in the number of symbols.
+In part 1 I said that programming without ever re-assigning the value of a symbol could lead to an explosion in the number of symbols.
 At least it seems that it should.
 This process of repeatedly replacing a function call with its implementation has been very laborious, but it did not result in an increase in the number of symbols used in the program.
 This quality of pure functions is called referential transparency.

 ### Are you recommending we should program this way?